-Meticulous accounting of revenues and expenses as well as proper management of finances are crucial activities for any business organization.
+Meticulous accounting of revenues and expenses, as well as proper management of finances, are crucial activities for any business organization.
 Statutory and legal compliance is also vital for the survival and growth of organizations.
-As hiring, training and maintaining a good in-house Financial Accounting (F & A) department is expensive and time consuming, a large number of companies opt for the outsourced Financial Accounting model these days.
+As hiring, training, and maintaining a good in-house Financial Accounting (F & A) department is expensive and time-consuming, a large number of companies opt for the outsourced Financial Accounting model these days.
 F & A used to be a rather simpler activity earlier.
 However, with the advent of globalization, rapidly evolving market dynamics as well as numerous tax laws and HR regulations, it is no more.
-Fast-paced globalization and technology advancements have added newer dimensions – such as using different platforms like SAP, NetSuite, Microsoft Dynamics-AX and QuickBooks – too.
-In this context, dealing with multiple FAO vendors, who specialize on one or a few tasks, can become an enormous activity and defeat the very purpose of outsourcing itself.
-Therefore, organizations prefer an FAO partner who can handle end-to-end F & A activities as a one stop/360 degree solution.
+Fast-paced globalization and technology advancements have added newer dimensions – such as using different platforms like SAP, NetSuite, Microsoft Dynamics-AX, and QuickBooks – too.
+In this context, dealing with multiple FAO vendors, who specialize in one or a few tasks, can become an enormous activity and defeat the very purpose of outsourcing itself.
+Therefore, organizations prefer an FAO partner who can handle end-to-end F & A activities as a one-stop/360-degree solution.

 COMPREHENSIVE ACCOUNTING SOLUTIONS

 The Financial Accounting department performs a wide range of accounting and allied activities which helps in keeping an organization’s finances in good shape and compliant with the statutory laws of the country.
 They also ensure that employees’ wages are paid on time.
-They prepare the organization’s quarterly (Q1, Q2, Q3 and Q4) and annual financial statements.
-They keep track of employees’ attendance, working hours and overtime (OT) done.
+They prepare the organization’s quarterly (Q1, Q2, Q3, and Q4) and annual financial statements.
+They keep track of employees’ attendance, working hours, and overtime (OT) done.
 They keep the organization out of financial and legal trouble.
-Financial Accounting is a very skilled profession which demands 100% accuracy.
+Financial Accounting is a very skilled profession that demands 100% accuracy.

 Organizations look for FAOs which can support them in a wide variety of F & A tasks including: